peterstansfeld/palavo/README.md

 `$ cp ../../../make-and-flash.sh .`

 Using a text editor modify the `adapter_serial_no` variable to that of your Debug Probe.
-If you don't want or need to specify a serial number, blank the `target_adapter_cmnd` variable.
+If you don't want or need to specify a serial number (you only have one Debug Probe connected), blank the `target_adapter_cmnd` variable.

 Then `make` the firmware and flash the RP2350: